deverejohn/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 that the vehicle should travel between shots.

 Camera manufacturers use their own mechanisms for remote control of the camera (including its shutter).
-The topics explain how to configure the camera shutter, and list a number of different approaches for converting the output signal into the form expected by your particular camera:
+These topics explain how to configure the camera shutter, and list a number of different approaches for converting the output signal into the form expected by your particular camera: